 Plexiglas barriers at ticket/order counters and the security checkpoint.

 Disinfecting and sanitizing of public spaces and surfaces.

 Hand sanitizing stations located throughout the Arch facility.

-Established queuing lines for the Arch Visitor Center ticket counter, security checkpoint, The Arch Store and Arch Café.
+Established queuing lines for the Arch Visitor Center ticket counter, security checkpoint, and Tram Ride to the Top.

 Employee safety and disinfecting training.

 For the health and safety of others, please choose another time to visit if:

 You are experiencing COVID-like symptoms such as a dry cough, fever, difficulty breathing, and/or loss of taste or smell.